verhas/javageci/CONFIGURATION.md

 # Configuring Generators

 Generators are classes that implement the `Generator` interface.
-Because this interface is simple and does not specify anything about the configuration the actual configuration of a generator depends on how it is implemented.
+This interface is simple and does not specify anything about the configuration.
+The actual configuration of a generator depends on how it is implemented.

 Their implementation is out of the control of the Java::Geci library.
 It is only a recommendation to use the tools and structures that are provided in the form of some generators and libraries.

 There are guidelines for the code generator development that also includes configuration management for code generators.
 This document describes how to develop a code generator that follows these guidelines, and how a generator following those guidelines can be configured.

 The advantage following these guidelines is:

 *   There are tools readily available for code generators to handle configuration data.
-Using these tools the code generator code can focus on what the core functionality of the code generator is and does not need to have excessive configuration handling code.
+    Using these tools the code generator code can focus on the core functionality without the need for excessive configuration.
-    (At the end of the day it will have, but they will be generated so the maintenance of the code is marginal.)
+    (There is still a lot of configuration, but it is auto-generated, so the maintenance of the code is marginal.)

 *   Developers who use the code generator do not need to learn the specific configuration handling of the actual code generator.
     They understand the configuration keys and their meaning.
     The coding to set those values are the same for all code generators.

 From now on in this document when talking about a code generator we assume that the actual implementation fully follows these guidelines.

 ## Configuration scopes

 Code generators can be configured with many scopes.
 The smaller scope usually overrides the larger scope.
 For example, a configuration value can be set

 * default values are coded in the generator code by the programmer and they have a scope for the whole lifetime of the specific release of the code generator running different times on many different machines at different geo-locations.
 (Or in space.)

 * for the generator object whole lifecycle, which means that the generator will use the set value for all the source files it processes, unless there is some value that the source code annotations and other configurations override.
   This level is managed by using the builder pattern when the generator is instantiated, usually in an expression that is the argument to the Java::Geci `register()` method.

 * for the source level that will control how the execution of code generation for one specific source file.
 Such a value is usually configured using the annotation the class, and/or in the arguments of the `editor-fold` segment or in a comment that looks like the `@Geci` annotation.

 * for the field, method or other managed member level.
   Such a value is configured using the annotation on the specific member.

 ## Configuration support

 Java::Geci provides support for configuration management on the generator object lifestyle scope and on the class and member scope.

 ### Generator Configuration Builder